dojot/docker-compose/README.md

 The above command will run every night at 23:00, renewing the certificate and forcing Kong to restart if the certificate is due for renewal.

-## How to use self-signed certificate
+## How to use HTTPS with self-signed certificate

 As prerequisites this uses [git](https://git-scm.com/) and [OpenSSL](https://www.openssl.org/).